 This White Chickpea Chili is a vegan twist on the ever popular white chicken chili.
 It's loaded with veggies, beans and plenty of spice in a broth of coconut milk, vegetable broth, and salsa verde.
 Make room in your monthly meal rotation for this 30 minute dinner!

 - If you're a chili lover like me, it's fun to try something a little different than your traditional tomato-based chili recipe.
-Although I love classic red chilis, as evidenced by the wide variety of chilies on my site including Shredded Short Rib Chili, Slow Cooker Turkey Chili, Creamy Enchilada Chicken Chili, and Vegan Black Bean Chili, I love the unique flavors that this white chickpea chili has and it's fun to switch it up with some plant-based meals.
+Although I enjoy classic red chilis (as evidenced by the wide variety of chilies on my site including Shredded Short Rib Chili, Creamy Enchilada Chicken Chili, and Vegan Black Bean Chili) but I love the unique flavors that this white chickpea chili has and it's fun to switch it up with some plant-based meals.